Jasper9041/imx6-linux/README.md

 imx6-linux
 ==========

-Linux kernel for the i.mx6 boards (with flags enabled for docker)
+Linux kernel for the i.mx6 boards (with kernel flags enabled for docker)